infinum/JS-justTodoIt/Nextjs.md

 ![Delete action prompt](./.assets/app/nextjs/todo-list-delete-confirmation.png)

 #### 3.2.2.
-Create new Todo
+Create a new Todo list

 Todo form consists of:

-- Todo name
+- Todo list name
-- TodoItems
+- Array of Todo items
-  - Each TodoItem has a name and done state
+  - Each Todo item has a name and done state

 Please ensure that all the form validations are implemented:

-- Todo name is required
+- Todo list name is required
-- At least one TodoItem is required
+- At least one Todo item is required
-- TodoItem name is required
+- Todo item name is required

 User should not be able to trigger an API call if the form is invalid.